ant-wireless/ANT-Android-SDKs/ANT_Android_SDK/API/README.md

 ## Contents
 * ANTLib (.jar) - The ANTlib library file to include in your project
-* ANTLib Javadoc (\javadoc) - The ANTlib javadoc you can reference from your project
+* ANTLib Javadoc (.zip) - The ANTlib Javadoc you can reference from your project

 Documentation for the latest APIs can also be accessed online at http://www.thisisant.com/APIassets/Android_ANT_API/index.html